The ocean floor holds roughly three million shipwrecks. For at least a million of those people, we still don’t know exactly what happened to them.

 The USS Cyclops, a massive naval collier, vanished in the Triangle in 1918 with over 300 crew.
 It remains the largest non-combat loss in United States Navy history.

-Two of her sister ships, Proteus and Nereus, later disappeared under similar circumstances while carrying heavy metallic ore.
+Two of her sister ships, by the name Proteus and Nereus, were later reported to have disappeared under very similar circumstances while carrying heavy metallic ore.

 The vessels were designed to haul coal, not dense manganese or bauxite.
 The leading theory points to structural failure: wrong cargo, wrong ship, catastrophic results.
 Not supernatural.
 Just deadly poor judgment about weight distribution and hull stress.